Good stretch or bad stretch?

 Let us take a look at one of the most controversial stretches ever performed and see how the above would be applied.

-The stretch in figure 1 causes many a person to go into complete melt-down.
+The stretch in figure 1 causes many a person to go into a complete melt-down.
 It has a reputation as a dangerous, bad stretch and should be avoided at all costs.
 Even just thinking about this stretch may cause injury.

 So why is it that at every Olympic Games, Commonwealth Games, and World Championships you see sprinters doing this stretch before their events?
 Let us apply the above checks to find out.

 Firstly, consider the person performing the stretch.
 Are they healthy, fit, and physically active?
 If not, this is not a stretch they should be doing.
 Are they elderly, overweight, and unfit?
 Are they young and still growing?
 Do they lead a sedentary lifestyle?
 If so, they should avoid this stretch!

 This first consideration alone would prohibit 75% of the population from doing this stretch.
 Secondly, review the area to be stretched.
-This stretch obviously puts a large strain on the muscles of the hamstrings and lower back.
+This stretch puts a large strain on the muscles of the hamstrings and lower back.
 So, if your hamstrings or lower back are not 100% healthy, do not do this stretch.

 This second consideration would rule out another 20%, which means this stretch is only suitable for about 5% of the population.
 Or, the well trained, physically fit, professional athlete.
-Then apply the four precautions above and the well trained, physically fit, a professional athlete can perform this stretch safely and effectively.
+Then apply the four precautions above and the well trained, physically fit, professional athlete can perform this stretch safely and effectively.
 Remember, the stretch itself is not good or bad.
 It is the way it is performed and who it is performed on, that makes it effective and safe, or ineffective and harmful.

 This article first appeared in: